 The PSRA operates a formal Risk Management policy and maintains a Risk Register and, in accordance with the Department of Finance Guidelines, this is updated on an ongoing basis.
-The maintenance of the Register ensures that risks are identified and assessed and necessary mitigating actions are put in place.
+The maintenance of the Risk Register ensures that risks are identified and assessed and necessary mitigating actions are put in place.
+The Risk Register operates by documenting and tracking risk and reporting on the status of agreed mitigation or actions.
+The Risk Register is updated regularly and submitted at all Audit and Risk Committee and Board meetings.